zGiahuyPham/risc-v_rv32i/README.md

-# Single-Cycle RISC-V RV32I Processor
+# RISC-V RV32I Processor

-This repository contains the implementation of a **single-cycle RISC-V RV32I processor**.
-The design adheres to the RISC-V instruction set architecture (ISA) for 32-bit integer operations, commonly referred to as RV32I.
-The processor is based on a standard single-cycle datapath.
+This repository contains the implementation of a **RISC-V RV32I processor**, supporting both **single-cycle** and **pipelined** datapath versions.
+The design adheres to the RISC-V instruction set architecture (ISA) for 32-bit integer operations (RV32I), commonly referred to as RV32I.

 ---

 ## Features

+### Single-Cycle Processor
 - **Architecture**: Implements the RV32I base integer instruction set.
 - **Design**: Follows a single-cycle processor model, meaning all instructions execute in a single clock cycle.
 - **Modules**: